-Alan J. Toback has been practicing law for more than 20 years.
-Mr. Toback focuses on matrimonial and family law with extensive experience in contested and uncontested divorces including matters dealing with custody, visitation, children’s issues, paternity, extended family practice, domestic violence, post-divorce modification and enforcement, and pre- and postnuptial agreements.
+Alan J. Toback has been practicing law for nearly four decades.
+Mr. Toback focuses on matrimonial and family law with extensive experience in contested and uncontested divorces including matters dealing with custody, visitation, children's issues, paternity, extended family practice, domestic violence, post-divorce modification and enforcement, and pre- and postnuptial agreements.
 He also excels in cases involving complex financial strategies, business valuations, and tax issues in divorce and family law cases.

-Mr. Toback’s areas of practice include: Complex matrimonial litigation, Complex visitation and custody, Parentage determination, Post-judgement enforcement, and High profile cases.
+Mr. Toback's areas of practice include: Complex matrimonial litigation, Complex visitation and custody, Parentage determination, Post-judgement enforcement, LGBTQ relationships and High profile cases.

 Mr. Toback was named one of the top 10 divorce lawyers in Chicago by the Chicago Sun-Times in 2000.

 In the case of In Re: Marriage of Walgreen, Mr. Toback successfully defended Loren Walgreen against her in-laws' attempts to terminate her parental rights and adopt her children.
 In Re: Marriage of Reynolds, Mr. Toback successfully achieved the return of former Congressman Melvin Reynolds' children to the State of Illinois after an alleged wrongful taking of the children to the State of Florida.

 Mr. Toback is one of a very select group of Illinois lawyers recommended by their peers for membership in the Leading Lawyers Network for family law.
 No more than 5 percent of lawyers in Illinois receive this recognition.

 Mr. Toback is also highly regarded for his legal ability and ethical standards in the Martindale-Hubbell Law Directory.
 Martindale-Hubbell is the world's leading source of information for the legal profession.
 The Law Directory is the primary research source used by attorneys when they need authoritative data on their colleagues.